scala/scala3/docs/docs/usage/scala3doc/specificTags.md

 # {{page.title}}

-Scala3doc extemds markdown with some unique behaviours such as linking to API.
-This can be used from within static documentation and blogpost to provide blend-in content.
+Scala3doc extends markdown with some unique behaviors such as linking to API.
+This can be used from within static documentation and blog posts to provide blend-in content.

 ## Linking to API